 In Python, classes are like blueprints for creating objects.
 Think of a class as a template that defines the properties (attributes) and behaviors (methods) that objects of that class will have.
 Let’s break down Python classes in a beginner-friendly way:

-• To create a class, you use the class keyword, followed by the name of the class (usually starting with a capital letter).
+keyword, followed by the name of the class (usually starting with a capital letter).class Dog:

 # Class definition goes here